Priyanka01/SpeechRecognitionDemo/README.md

 #Front-end: HTML,CSS

 Workflow:
   After loading objects will be displayed which can be moved or made bigger using voice command.
 Also, speech synthesis is demonstrated while maneuvering the objects.

+  *Work-in-progress : Cleaning and optimizing the code, removing three-d section.